Sharvenium/ghost-site-ARCHIVE/favourites/books/index.md

 -  Outliers by Malcolm Gladwell
 -  The Subtle Art of Not Giving a 💩 by Mark Manson
 - Anything You Want by Derek Sivers
-- Make Time by Jake Knapp and John Zeratsky
 - Born a Crime by Trevor Noah
-- Bad Blood by John Carreyrou
 - The Courage to be Disliked by Ichiro Kishimi and Fumitake Koga
+- Becoming by Michelle Obama
+- Dreams from my Father by Barack Obama
+- Shoe Dog by Phil Knight
+- The Singapore Story by Lee Kuan Yew

 # Fiction

 - Harry Potter 🧙‍♂️ (Order of the Phoenix is the **best**)
 - Life of Pi by Yann Martel
-- The Boy in Striped Pajamas by John Boyne
 - The Nightingale by Kristin Hannah
 - Crazy Rich Asians by Kevin Kwan
 - The Book Thief by Markus Zusak
 - The TimeRiders Series by Alex Scarrow
 - Ready Player One by Ernest Cline
-- The Great Alone by Kristin Hannah